crowdwave/serve_swagger/README.md

 This shows how you can use a Swagger JSON API document to create a REST API server in Python using Falcon.

 It's easy!
-Have a look at the petstore example to see how its done.
+Have a look at the petstore.py example to see how its done.

 Each Swagger route must have a unique operation id.